rsmyst/IRIS_Web_Rec25_231IT054/README.md

 - **Approval Process**: Admins can approve or reject equipment requests with comments.
 - **Tracking**: Students can track the status of their requests.
 - **Partial Notifications**: Students receive updates on booking status and reminders before their slot.
+- **Register new students**: Students can register themselves onto the database using their Name, Branch and so on.

 ### Infrastructure Booking

 - **View Availability**: Students can check real-time availability of sports facilities (e.g., badminton courts).
-- **Book Facilities**: Students can book facilities for specific time slots.
+- **Book Facilities**: Students can book facilities for specific time slots (1hour slots).
-- **Admin Approval**: Admins can approve or reject booking requests.
+- **Admin Approval**: Admins can approve or reject booking requests or convert accepted requests back into pending requests based on situation.

 ### Bonus Features (Implemented In App)